HuangLab-SYSU/block-emulator/README.md

 ## Baozhou Xie

 Baozhou Xie is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
-His research interest mainly focuses on blockchain.
+His research interests mainly focus on blockchain.
 In September 2024, he joined HuangLab to help develop BlockEmulator.
 He also led the development of the first version of BrokerChain Testnet.

 ## Feihong Hu

 Feihong Hu is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
-His research interest mainly focuses on blockchain.
+His research interests mainly focus on blockchain.
 In September 2024, he joined HuangLab to help develop BlockEmulator.

 ## Yang Zhou

 Yang Zhou is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
-His research interest mainly focuses on blockchain.
+His research interests mainly focus on blockchain.
 In September 2025, he joined HuangLab to help develop BlockEmulator and BrokerChain Testnet/Wallet.

-## Jianbo Xiong

-Jianbo Xiong is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
-His research interest mainly focuses on blockchain.
-In September 2025, he joined HuangLab to help develop BlockEmulator and maintain BrokerChain Testnet.